It just would not happen without our volunteers!

 For those of you with less dressage/horse knowledge than the competitors, there are many things you can do to help them, and hopefully learn a little along the way!

 Volunteer Booth- This person is primarily responsible for helping the competitors sign up for their own volunteer jobs, and for keeping track of the competitors during their volunteer shifts.
 A chart and checklist makes this job perfect for the person who is clear and concise when giving directions to youth.
-This job needs staffing Thursday through Sunday.
+This job needs staffing Friday and Saturday.
 One person would be preferred, but shorter time spans can certainly be accommodated.
 This person should be an adult or older teen.
 No specific horse or dressage knowledge is needed.

 Arrival Director- Otherwise known as a “Horse Trailer Traffic Director”.
 This person helps make the arrival of all horses and competitors a streamlined and safe process.
 This person will have access to the stabling chart and may have an assistant.
-This job needs someone Thursday from about 10:00 am until 7:00 pm. and Friday from about 7:00 am until 12:00 pm.
+This job needs someone Thursday from about 12:30pm until 7:00 pm.
 Several shifts would be fine.
 Must be a confident adult with an eye for safety, no dressage knowledge needed, but some knowledge of horses and trailering is key.

 Written Test Translator(s)- Do you speak dressage and horse in any language besides English?
 We never know what languages we might need, but your help would be greatly appreciated if we do!
 LYDF always attracts a few competitors from many, many miles away.

-Written Test Monitor- We need 5 or 6 adults to hand out tests and help the competitors stay focused.
-Friday evening, from 5:45pm until the test is done.
+Written Test Monitor- Written Test Monitor - We need 5 or 6 adults to hand out tests and help the competitors stay focused.
+Friday from 3:00-5:00pm.
 Some horse/dressage knowledge would be a plus.

 General Helper- Do you need a good reason to be occupied for an hour or two?
-Either plan ahead and contact the Volunteer Coordinator, or pop in to the Volunteer/Information Booth and offer your services any time between Thursday 10:00 a.m. and Sunday noon!
-From set up to break down, there are lots of non-skilled positions, and some skilled positions, that need to be filled.
+Either plan ahead and contact the Volunteer Coordinator, or pop in to the Volunteer/Information Booth and offer your services any time Friday and Saturday!
+From set up to tear down, there are lots of non-skilled positions, and some skilled positions, that need to be filled.
 Tweens and older welcome.

 Skilled Volunteer positions